 Installation testing aims to detect whether there are any issues during the installation, uninstallation, and updating process.
 Once the application has been installed, a QA engineer also checks the launching process.

 All the functions and features of the application are tested to verify whether they operate according to the specification.

 Security testing is conducted to find the application vulnerabilities and prevent data breaches.

 Regression testing is a re-execution of tests that had been done before the code changes.
 Its purpose is to verify whether a new functionality has affected the existing one.

 All the conditions when tests pass or fail are defined and described.

 Test Report helps to summarize testing activity in a formal way.
 It should contain:

-- application name and overview
+- name and overview of an application

 - testing hardware and software environment

-- the number of tests cases executed/passed/failed.
+- the number of test cases executed/passed/failed.